‘Bridget Jones’ actor Colin Firth and wife split after 22 years | Malay Mail

-LONDON, Dec 14 — British actor Colin Firth and his Italian wife yesterday announced they had split up after 22 years of marriage.
+LOS ANGELES, Dec 13 — British actor Colin Firth and his Italian wife yesterday announced they had split up after 22 years of marriage.

 Firth, 59, known for playing stiff-upper-lipped Englishmen in films like Love Actually, Bridget Jones’s Diary and a television version of Pride and Prejudice, married documentary film producer Livia Giuggioli in 1997.